stephenclark/randomforest/README.md

 * scipy
 * pickle (should already be included in Python)

-These are most easily installed with pip
+These are most easily installed with pip.

-The application requires an instance of MySQL it assumes:
+The application requires an instance of MySQL, it assumes:

 * database name = 'mq_random_forest'